xt0fer/SolnZipRISC1/README.md

 You write programs in assembly language (The ZAS language), specifically for the ZipRISC1, and turn it into machine code, which you then simulate on your simulator.

-You need to write a processor simulator.
+You need to write a processor simulator which runs code and acts like the internals of a model processor.
 It reads in a file of ZipRISC1 machine code (.zex file), loads it into memory and starts execution.
 The simulation continues until either a 'Panic' (crash) or a completion of the program.
 When you start the program, you execute the instruction found at memory location 0x0000.

 Each memory location is a 32-bit "word" made up of 4 "bytes".
 Each byte can only contain numbers from 0-255.
 Memory sizes can be modified as needed.
 Let's start with 64K words (or 256K bytes).

 ### ZipRISC1-32/32(64K)